Diversity, Sustainability, and Transformation South-Central Mozambique

 Satellite image analyses of locally protected forest patches shows relatively stable boundaries over time, pollensampling by Pascoal Gota together with the traditional leader of Luido village; Some example of the diversity of species found in the forest; Illegal and legal logging from Inhambane is the greatest threat against heritage protection.

-See Pascoal Gota’s project presentation in the The Royal Anthropological Institute held a conference on Anthropology and Conservation 25-29 October 2021.
+See Pascoal Gota’s project presentation at the Royal Anthropological Institute, which held a conference on Anthropology and Conservation, 25-29 October 2021 and list of pulications here

 The Chongene area has a living maritime heritage and is rich in archaeological sites (mainly shellmidden sites) which are threatened by tourism development and extractive industries.
 The Chongene Archaeological and Biocultural Heritage Park is a collaborative project which will reserve parts of the Chongene area.
 The park will include outdoor signed trails showcasing the rich archaeology of the region and the maritime heritage.
 A heritage visitor center will be constructed which will combine archaeology, oral history and biodiversity education.